Support us

 Abstract

-Immune checkpoint blockade (ICB) has led to paradigm shifts in the treatment of various tumour types1-4, yet limited efficacy has been observed in patients with metastatic mismatch-repair proficient (pMMR) colorectal cancer5.
+Immune checkpoint blockade has led to paradigm shifts in the treatment of various tumour types1-4, yet limited efficacy has been observed in patients with metastatic mismatch-repair-proficient (pMMR) colorectal cancer5.
 Here we report clinical results and in-depth analysis of patients with early-stage pMMR colon cancer from the phase II NICHE study (ClinicalTrials.gov: NCT03026140).
 A total of 31 patients received neoadjuvant treatment of nivolumab plus ipilimumab followed by surgery.
-The response rate was 26% and included six patients with a major pathological response (≤10% residual viable tumour).
+The response rate was 26% and included six patients with a major pathological response (10% or less residual viable tumour).
 One patient with an ongoing clinical complete response did not undergo surgery.
-Circulating tumour DNA (ctDNA) was positive in 26/31 patients at baseline, and clearance was observed in 5/6 responders prior to surgery, while 19/20 non-responders remained ctDNA+.
-Responses were observed despite a low tumour mutational burden in all tumours, while chromosomal genomic instability scores were significantly higher in responders compared to non-responders.
-Furthermore, responding tumours had significantly higher baseline expression of proliferation signatures and TCF1, and imaging mass cytometry revealed a higher percentage of Ki-67+ cancer and Ki-67+ CD8+ T cells in responders compared to non-responders.
-These results provide a comprehensive analysis of response to neoadjuvant ICB in early-stage pMMR colon cancers and identify potential biomarkers for patient selection.
+Circulating tumour DNA was positive in 26 of 31 patients at baseline, and clearance was observed in 5 of 6 responders before surgery, whereas 19 of 20 non-responders remained circulating tumour DNA positive.
+Responses were observed despite a low tumour mutational burden in all tumours, whereas chromosomal genomic instability scores were significantly higher in responders than in non-responders.
+Furthermore, responding tumours had significantly higher baseline expression of proliferation signatures and TCF1, and imaging mass cytometry revealed a higher percentage of Ki-67+ cancer and Ki-67+CD8+ T cells in responders than in non-responders.
+These results provide a comprehensive analysis of response to neoadjuvant immune checkpoint blockade in early-stage pMMR colon cancers and identify potential biomarkers for patient selection.

 More about this publication